state-hiu/cybergis-guides/1.0/cybergis-guides-vanillageonode-1.0.md

 cp cybergis-scripts.git/profile/cybergis-scripts.sh /etc/profile.d/
 ```

-###Step 2
+###Step 3

-The second step is to install the GeoNode apt repository.
+The third step is to install the GeoNode apt repository.

 The following code block will download and configure the GeoNode apt repository.